-4.1.
-Property held for Community Purposes:
+4.1 Property held for Community Purposes

-This classification includes property held for administration, operations, recreation, and / or infrastructure usage.
+This classification includes property held for administration, operations, recreation, and/or infrastructure usage.
 Property held for Community Purposes will generally not be considered available for liquidation.
-Where appropriate, consideration will be given to leasing improvements to not-for-profit community groups at a subsidised rental.
-(E.g.: community halls; clubrooms; community centres; libraries; toilets / changerooms; drainage sites; and parks / public open spaces; etc.)
+Where appropriate, consideration will be given to leasing improvements to not-for-profit community groups at a subsidised rental (e.g. community halls, clubrooms, community centres, libraries, toilets/changerooms, drainage sites, and parks/public open spaces etc.).

-4.2.
-Property held for Capital Appreciation:
+4.2 Property held for Capital Appreciation

 This classification includes property which is either undeveloped or underdeveloped, but which is not held for Community Purposes.
 Property held for Capital Appreciation will be developed for income where market conditions are favourable and the development risk is considered to be acceptable.
 Alternatively, these properties will be liquidated to advantage when market conditions are favourable.
-In general, income from any improvements should be maximised and property in this category will not be made available for community usage.
-(E.g.: vacant lots; underdeveloped sites; etc.)
+In general, income from any improvements should be maximised and property in this category will not be made available for community usage (e.g. vacant lots, underdeveloped sites etc.).

-4.3.
-Property held for Income Generation:
+4.3 Property held for Income Generation

 This classification includes property where the maximisation of the income stream is considered to be the primary objective.
 Property held for Income Generation will be developed to the highest and best use of the site.
 Rentals will be set by reference to market levels, with regular reviews, depending on the circumstances.
-In general, subsidised rentals will not be considered for properties within this classification.
-(E.g.: car parks, commercial buildings; etc.)
+In general, subsidised rentals will not be considered for properties within this classification (e.g. car parks, commercial buildings etc.).

 It should be noted that whilst these classifications are intended to capture all property owned and managed by the City, it is recognised that not all property will fit exactly within these classifications.
-Appropriate discretion therefore, will be used by the City when dealing with any such property (including hiring, leasing / licensing, liquidating etc.).
-A full inventory of classified freehold property is attached to this Framework.
+Appropriate discretion therefore, will be used by the City when dealing with any such property (including hiring, leasing/licensing, liquidating etc.).
+Current City owned properties have been classified in the Inventory of City Freehold Property.

-5. Property utilisation by groups:
+5.0 Property utilisation by groups

-Under this Framework, depending on the appropriateness of a site, City-owned and -managed property may be utilised by groups such as government agencies, business entities and community groups.
+Under this Framework, depending on the appropriateness of a site, City owned and managed property may be utilised by groups such as government agencies, business entities and community groups.
 The appropriateness of a site to be utilised for a particular purpose will be determined by the Council based on the classification of the property (see 'Classification of property' above).
 In general, property held for Community Purposes will be considered for utilisation by not-for-profit community groups at a subsidised rate, and property held for Capital Appreciation or Income Generation will be considered for utilisation by groups at full market rate.
 There are three different types of property utilisation that may be granted to groups which are described below.

-Figure 3.
-Property utilisation types. (\external documents)
+Figure 3: Property utilisation types (external documents)

-5.1.
-Facility hire:
+5.1 Facility hire